linroger/FinanceCompendium/II. Economics/International/Economics Advance International Trade/Chapter 01 - Preliminaries Two-Sector Models.md

 There are many examples of the Rybczynski Theorem in practice, but perhaps the most commonly cited is what is called the "Dutch Disease."
 This refers to the discovery of oil off the coast of the Netherlands, which led to an increase in industries making use of this resource.
 (Shell Oil, one of the world's largest producers of petroleum products, is a Dutch company.)
 At the same time, however, other "traditional" export industries of the Netherlands contracted.
 This occurred because resources were attracted away from these industries and into those that were intensive in oil, as the Rybczynski Theorem would predict.

 Our final task for this chapter is to trace through the changes in the outputs, induced by changes in endowments, on the equilibrium of the production possibilities frontier.
 As the labor endowment grows in Figure 1.11, the PPF will shift out.
 This is shown in Figure 1.12, where the outputs will shift from point A to point $\mathrm{A}'$ with an increased of good 1 and reduction of good 2, at the unchanged price p.
-As the endowment of labor rises, we can join up all points such as A and  $\mathrm{A}'$ , where the slopes of the PPFs are equal.
-These form a downward sloping line, which we will call the Rybczynski line for changes in labor ( $\Delta L$ ).
+As the endowment of labor rises, we can join up all points such as A and $\mathrm{A}'$, where the slopes of the PPFs are equal.
+These form a downward sloping line, which we will call the Rybczynski line for changes in labor ($\Delta L$).
 The Rybczynski line for $\Delta L$ indicates how outputs change as labor endowment expands.

-Of course, there is also a Rybczynski line for  $\Delta \mathbf{K}$ , which indicates how the outputs

-change as the capital endowment grows: this would lead to an increase in the output of good 2, and reduction in the output of good 1.
+Of course, there is also a Rybczynski line for $\Delta \mathbf{K}$, which indicates how the outputs change as the capital endowment grows: this would lead to an increase in the output of good 2, and reduction in the output of good 1.
 As drawn, we have illustrated both of the Rybczynski lines as straight lines: can we be sure that this is the case?
 The answer is yes: the fact that the product price is fixed along a Rybczynski line, implying that factor prices are also fixed, ensures that these are straight lines.
 To see this, we can easily calculated their slopes by differentiating the full-employment conditions (1.8).
-To compute the slope of the Rybczynski line for  $\Delta L$ , it is convenient to work with the full-employment condition for capital, since that endowment does not change.
+To compute the slope of the Rybczynski line for $\Delta L$, it is convenient to work with the full-employment condition for capital, since that endowment does not change.
 Total differentiating (1.8) for capital gives:

 $$
 \mathrm{a}_{1 \mathrm{K}} \mathrm{y}_{1} + \mathrm{a}_{2 \mathrm{K}} \mathrm{y}_{2} = \mathrm{K} \Rightarrow \mathrm{a}_{1 \mathrm{K}} \mathrm{dy}_{1} + \mathrm{a}_{2 \mathrm{K}} \mathrm{dy}_{2} = 0 \Rightarrow \frac{\mathrm{dy}_{2}}{\mathrm{dy}_{1}} = - \frac{\mathrm{a}_{1 \mathrm{K}}}{\mathrm{a}_{2 \mathrm{K}}}. \tag {1.18}